Low-calorie cocktails: 7 drinks under 160 calories to try on a diet

 (Image credit: Getty Images)

-While it might be best known as a popular accompaniment to Sunday brunch, this drink makes a briliant low calorie cocktail choice at other times too.
-Mix a shot of vodka with 6 oz tomato juice, a teaspoon lemon juice, ⅛ teaspoon celery salt, two to three drops of hot sauce (like Tabasco), two to three drops of Worcester sauce and one dash pepper.
+It might be best known as a popular accompaniment to Sunday brunch but this drink makes a brilliant low-calorie cocktail choice at other times too.
+Mix a shot of vodka with 170ml tomato juice, a teaspoon of lemon juice, half a teaspoon of celery salt, two to three drops of hot sauce (like Tabasco), two to three drops of Worcester sauce and one dash of pepper.
 It's sure got a kick.

 5. Moscow Mule